 Capitol Bureau Writer

-Barbara has covered the statehouse since 1994.
-She covers politics, appellate courts and state agencies.
-She has worked for the Tulsa World since 1990.
+I have covered the Oklahoma Legislature since 1994.
+I cover politics, appellate courts, state agencies and the governor.
+I have worked for the Tulsa World since 1990.
 Phone: 405-528-2465